Which Airlines Have The Best Inflight Entertainment? Here Are My Picks

 When traveling by air, there are lots of things that can contribute to a great travel experience.
 One of those things is inflight entertainment, since it’s otherwise easy to get bored when flying.
-In this post I thought it would be fun to take a look at the airlines that offer the best inflight entertainment.
+In this post, I thought it would be fun to take a look at the airlines that offer the best inflight entertainment, as admittedly this is an area where many airlines have made huge progress in recent times.

 What makes for good inflight entertainment

 Airlines have come a long way on the inflight entertainment and connectivity front.
-So when it comes to good inflight entertainment, I’d like to think that it’s important to consider seat back and streaming entertainment, as well as inflight Wi-Fi connectivity.
+When it comes to good inflight entertainment, I’d like to think that it’s important to consider seat back and streaming entertainment, as well as inflight Wi-Fi connectivity.

 What makes good for seat back or streaming entertainment?